lesparza216/CMSC216-TA-STUFF/C_Programming/README.md

 # Basics

-## What is programming like in C?
+### What is programming like in C?
+- C falls under the **Procedural programming paradigm** meaning C is built around the idea that programs are sequences of instructions to be executed.
+For reference Java fell under the **Object-oriented programming** which is built around the idea of creating and interacting with objects that maintain state and encapsulate variables and methods.
+OOP focuses on concepts like classes, inheritance, polymorphism, encapsulation, and abstraction.

-- Programming in C is unlike Java in the sense that you have more control and there is less hand holding.
-In C you can directory keep track and modify memory addresses which can often be dangerous and lead to programs with security vulnerabilities.
+- Programming in C gives you more control over memory and hardware compared to Java, with less abstraction and more direct memory manipulation.
+This can lead to powerful and efficient programs but also introduces risks like security vulnerabilities.

-- The trade off is that you lose all the baggage with object oriented programming there is no concept of Abstraction, encapsulation, polymorphism, and inheritance.
+- The trade off is that you lose all that comes with object oriented programming there is no concept of Abstraction, encapsulation, polymorphism, and inheritance in C.

 - In C the only thing you will need to worry about is how things work in the low level
 ### Variables
 Just like java the main primitive types are here with a new familiar face and an old one missing
 | Variable           |Size                                  |
 | -------------      | -------------                        |
 | char               | 1 bytes                              |